rsksmart/bitcoin-scaling-hackathon/IPsatoshi_.md

 ## Team & Resources

 **Team Members:**
-- [Your Name]: Advanced hobbyist and Bitcoin enthusiast
+- HuluvuBlue: Advanced hobbyist and Bitcoin enthusiast

 **Team-Market Fit:**
 As an advanced hobbyist and Bitcoin enthusiast, I possess deep knowledge and understanding of the Bitcoin ecosystem.
 I have a strong technical background in blockchain technology and decentralized systems, which positions me well to lead the development and implementation of IPsatoshi.